-19a.
+19.

+a.
 For age and contacts, r = .044; for age and length, r = -.113; for contacts and length, r = .312.

-19b.
+b.
 For age and contacts, the null is retained because .5556 > .05; for age and length, the null is retained because .308 > .05; for contacts and length, the null is rejected because .004 < .05.

-19c.
-There is no correlation between age and the number of contacts male, Asian respondents had with police in the past year; there is no correlation between age and the duration of traffic stops for those who had been stopped while driving; the number recent contacts with police is significantly correlated with the duration of traffic stops.
+c.
+There is no correlation between age and the number of contacts male Asian respondents had with police in the past year; there is no correlation between age and the duration of traffic stops for those who had been stopped while driving; the number of recent contacts with police is significantly correlated with the duration of traffic stops.

-19d.
+d.
 The only test for which it is appropriate to examine sign, magnitude, and coefficient of determination is that for contacts and length.
-The sign is positive, meaning that a one-unit increase in one of these variable is associated with an increase in the other one.
+The sign is positive, meaning that a one-unit increase in one of these variables is associated with an increase in the other one.
 This suggests that those who experience more contacts also have longer encounters with officers.
 The magnitude is moderate.
 The coefficient of determination is .3122 = .097, meaning that only 9.7% of the variance in stop length is attributable to number of contacts (or 9.7% of these variables’ variance is shared).
 This suggests that although the variables are statistically related, the relationship is of very modest substantive importance.

-20a.
+20.

+a.
 For number of children and age, r = .347; for number of children and education, r = -.353; for number of children and punishment attitudes, r = -.054; for age and education, r = -.078; for age and punishment attitudes, r = -.054; for education and punishment attitudes, r = .017.

-20b.
+b.
 For number of children and age, the null is rejected because .000 < .05; for number of children and education, the null is rejected because .000 < .05; for number of children and punishment attitudes, the null is retained because .106 > .05; for age and education, the null is rejected because .01 < .05; for age and punishment attitudes, the null is retained because .103 > .05; for education and punishment attitudes, the null is retained because .610 > .05.

-20c.
+c.
 The only tests for which it is appropriate to examine sign, magnitude, and coefficient of determination are those between children and age, children and education, and age and education.
 For children and age, the sign is positive, suggesting that older respondents have more children.
 The magnitude is moderate.
 The coefficient of determination is .3472 = .120, meaning that 12% of the variance in children is attributable to age (or the variables share 12% of their variance).
 For children and education, the sign is negative, suggesting that those who have more children have lower education.
 The magnitude is moderate in strength.
 The coefficient of determination is (-.353)2 = .125, meaning that 12.5% of the variance in education is attributable to the number of children one has (or the variables share 12.5% of their variance).
 For age and education, the sign is positive, suggesting that older respondents have less education.
-(This seems counterintuitive, but is probably a generation effect.
+(This seems counterintuitive, but it is probably a generation effect.
 Older adults and seniors in the GSS sample might have come from generations where college education was not as prevalent as it is among the younger generations.)
 The magnitude is very weak, and the coefficient of determination is (-.078)2 = .006, meaning that only .6% of the variance in education is attributable to age.
 Despite statistical significance, then, these two variables are not related in a substantively meaningful sense.

 Chapter 14